-We first brought this vintage medicine cabinet home in 2013.
-It had been sitting in an old family farm house and was in rough shape.
-Sadly, I didn’t take any pictures of it in this condition.
-We replaced one of the sides because or dry rot and of course the whole thing looked really dull and dirty.
+Unfortunately, I didn’t get any pictures of it in this condition.
+We replaced one of the sides because the wood had dry rot and of course, the whole thing looked dull and dirty.

 We cleaned it up and painted it red, with a navy and white chevron stripe on the interior.
-It looked nice.

-And we’re NOT ALLOWED to paint!
+And we are NOT ALLOWED to paint!

 And I love how it turned out!